weimzh/syobon/SyobonAction/data/readme.txt

 Please report any bugs on the project page: http://syobon.codeplex.com/

-The original website is at:
+The original website of Syobon Action is at: http://www.geocities.jp/z_gundam_tanosii/home/Main.html
-http://www.geocities.jp/z_gundam_tanosii/home/Main.html

 This version contains additional levels made by Kazuki Okawa: